PseudoBob-Delightus/fanfic/stories/exploding-story/ideas.md

   - Opalescence
   - Spike
     - "Hey, shouldn't this be about Owlowysius?"
+    - Will he still be in Canterlot?
+Or a different city?

 ## Chapter 7
 - Entire first chapter of a human in equestria story (anon?) where, after a series of unfortunate and grizzly events, the human arrives in the everfree forest and sees that the story is about to explode in a few hours.